-- 2.13.7.1 Travel arrangements and expenses are the responsibility of the individual team members. - 2.13.7.2 Team members and Managers participating in the matches specified in Rule 2.13.1 shall be entitled to a payment for travel calculated as follows: - 2.13.7.2.1 An allowance based on the distance from the shooter's/Manager's home base to the venue with the first 250 kilometers being disallowed; - 2.13.7.2.2 Team members and Managers required to cross Cook Strait \$20 additional.
+2.13.7.1 Travel arrangements and expenses are the responsibility of the individual team members.

+- 2.13.7.2 Team members and Managers participating in the matches specified in Rule 2.13.1 shall be entitled to a payment for travel calculated as follows: - (i) An allowance based on the distance from the shooter's/Manager's home base to the venue with the first 250 kilometers being disallowed; - (ii) Team members and Managers required to cross Cook Strait \$20 additional. - 2.13.7.3 Team Managers shall be entitled to an additional payment for Manager's duties as determined annually by the Executive.